tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: courses I taught at the Technical University of Munich (as TA)
+description: Materials for courses you taught.
+Replace this text with your description.
 nav: true
 nav_order: 6
 ---